sungsoo/sungsoo.github.io/_posts/2014-01-18-partial-persistence.md

     is guaranteed to finish despite potential cycles in the graph, because splits decrease ϕ and ϕ is non-negative.

-    Further study by Brodal @brodal has shown actual cost to also be *O(1)* in the worst case.
+    Further study by Brodal [1] has shown actual cost to also be *O(1)* in the worst case.